-Caviar Star's policy for offering environmentally friendly and sustainable products is based on a simple principle – meeting today’s needs without compromising the ability of future generations to meet their needs.
+Caviar Star's policy for offering environmentally friendly and sustainable products is based on a simple principle – meeting today’s customers needs without compromising the ability of future generations to meet their needs.

 Caviar Star is very excited to say that all of our local, domestic and imported caviar is 100% sustainable.
 Supporting healthy and environmentally friendly practices is important to us as we believe that it produces a superior product for our customers.
 To guarantee that the products we sell are truly sustainable and adhere to the regulations set by the U.S. Government, Caviar Star/Great Atlantic Trading Inc. and its suppliers are inspected and authorized yearly by the following organizations: